 There are no train services at Alicante Airport, but you can take a bus or taxi to the Alicante Train station.
 At Alicante train station, make sure to take the 'Plaza de los Luceros' exit on the airport bus, you can then board a train into a more localized area of Alicante or out into the surrounding resort areas.

-If you arrive on a late night flight, or have to catch an early morning flight from Alicante Airport, the closest hotels are located around 5 minutes from the airport in the small town of El Altet.
+If you arrive on a late-night flight or have to catch an early morning flight from Alicante Airport, the closest hotels are located around 5 minutes from the airport in the small town of L'Altet.

-There are buses from El Altet directly to the airport for around 1 Euro if your flight arrives in the day.
+There are buses from L'Altet directly to the airport for around 1 Euro if your flight arrives in the day.

-Hostal Pensimar is basic, but offers double rooms with a bathroom for around 40 Euros per night, has underground parking, good Wi-Fi coverage, and the staff are very friendly.
+Hostal Pensimar is basic but offers double rooms with a bathroom for around €40 per night, has underground parking, good Wi-Fi coverage, and the staff are very friendly.

-A taxi to Hostal Pensimar from Alicante Airport costs around 13 Euros, and the price remains the same after midnight which makes this hotel ideal if you arrive late at Alicante.
+A taxi to Hostal Pensimar from Alicante Airport costs around €13, and the price remains the same after midnight which makes this hotel ideal if you arrive late at Alicante.

-Around 10 minutes by taxi from Alicante airport on the way to Alicante city centre is a group of hotels including Hotel Ibis, Ibis Budget and Holiday Inn Express where you can generally get a room from around 35-50 euros per night depending on the time of year.
-Catch the C6 bus from outside the arrivals building if you want any of this group of hotels.
+Around 10 minutes by taxi from Alicante airport on the way to Alicante city centre is a group of hotels including Hotel Ibis, Ibis Budget and Holiday Inn Express where you can generally get a room from around €35-50 per night depending on the time of year.
+Take the C6 bus from outside the arrivals building if you want any of this group of hotels.

 If you require a larger vehicle, Blue Valley Car Hire provide 9 seat self-drive minibus rental at airports throughout Europe.